Dexaran/ECNS/README.md

 4. rootNode is `.etc`

+The income from ECNS will be outputted into special `burn` address.
+It will be distributed via voting of [DEX token](https://dexaran.github.io/ICO/) holders after 1st September 2018 when voting contract will be established.

 ## ECNS.sol
 Implementation of the ECNS Registry, the central contract used to look up resolvers and owners for domains.